So you didn’t get your first choice primary school?

 - live close to the school

-In exceptional circumstances medical conditions are taken into account before the distance – this seemed not to go in our favour to begin with.
+In exceptional circumstances, medical conditions are taken into account before the distance which was our reason for our application, although this seemed not to go in our favour to begin with.

-I put my son’s name on the waiting list straight away.
+I put my son’s name on the waiting list at the closest primary school straight away.

 There is a lot of movement between April and September.
 Putting your name on the waiting list is the least you can do.
 A lot of parents accept school places and then move, or wait for a place at another school and turn it down.
 The only thing is that they STILL go by distance so, even if you have put your child’s name on the waiting list, if another family move into the area closer to the school than you they will go above you on the waiting list.